webiny/write-with-webiny/README.md

 ### Step 6.
 Submit your article

-Once you have a first draft of your article written, you can submit it to our editorial team for review.
-If any revisions are needed, our team will provide you the feedback and work with you on getting the draft polished to the versions that is ready for publishing.
+Once you have a first draft of your article written, you can submit it to our editorial team.
+We will open a public Notion document for you to paste in your article.
+If any revisions are needed, our team will provide you the feedback and work with you on getting the draft polished so it's ready for publishing.

 ### Step 7.
 Get paid for your work